jensmeindertsma/home/content/spookypass/spookypass.md

 difficulty: very-easy
 ---

-Today we are solving `SpookyPass`, the top challenge on the HackTheBox platform.
+This simple challenge on the HackTheBox platform starts off with...